geist-us/Label-Ideation/Whitepaper.md

 that the artist is willing and likely to continue releasing on the label because there are great benefits to doing so.

-To foster this sort of relationship, we propose paying the artist in the token GSTC.
+To foster this sort of relationship, we propose paying the artist in the GSTC token.
+(WIP)